 Certain eyecare disorders require immediate attention.
 If you are suffering from eye pain, redness, swelling or irritation, we recommend scheduling an appointment immediately for evaluation.
 Sudden onset vision loss, flashes of light and floaters can be early warning signs of a retinal detachment and need immediate attention.
 Our staff will be sure you are seen the same day to ensure prompt treatment of the condition.

 We believe in providing the most comprehensive eyecare to our patients.
-Dr. Brad Masuga is a board certified optometrist and residency trained in ocular disease.
-During his residency at Bascom Palmer Eye Institute, Dr. Masuga specialized in the treatment of glaucoma, diabetes, macular degeneration and pediatric eye disorders.
+Dr. Brad and Ashley Masuga are board certified optometrists and both are residency trained in ocular disease.
+During their residency training at Bascom Palmer Eye Institute, they specialized in the treatment of glaucoma, diabetes, macular degeneration and pediatric eye disorders.
 InFocus carries the highest technology available including a combined OCT retinal camera for early detection of glaucoma and macular degeneration.
 We also carry a full threshold visual field to assess loss of peripheral vision and brain tumor disorders.

 All children should have a comprehensive eye exam by a board certified optometrist or ophthalmologist.
 Although pediatricians and school programs offer vision screenings, many conditions can still be missed.
 A child should have his/her first eye exam at age 6 months, and again at age 3.
 InFocus Family Eyecare is a proud member of the InfantSEE program.
 The InfantSEE program offers a free eye exam to infants within their first year of life.
 The public health program is managed by Optometry Cares and The American Optometric Association and is dedicated to ensuring that eyecare and visual health become part of a child’s health assessment at an early stage of life.